The University of Southern Mississippi offers a wide range of academic options for undergraduate students.

 - Optional: SAT or ACT (required for scholarship consideration if transferring from a university)

 * A list of approved credential evaluation service providers and websites can be found at NACES.
 Most commonly used providers are WES, ECE, GCE, JS&A, and SpanTran.
-SpanTran and JS&A offer USM applicants a discount, using institution specific applications.
-Access the SpanTran application using the link provided and the JS&A application by clicking the link and scrolling to The University of Southern Mississippi on their page.
+SpanTran and JS&A (scroll to School Specific Applications and search "Mississippi") offer USM applicants a discount, using institution specific applications.
+Access the SpanTran application using the link provided and the JS&A application (scroll to School Specific Applications and search "Mississippi").
 Both services also provide translation services for an additional fee.

 Standardized tests are required for most applicants to any academic program at the graduate and undergraduate level.
 All applicants who are from countries other than the United Kingdom, Australia, Canada, New Zealand, Ireland, and certain Caribbean Islands, must submit scores from the Test of English as a Foreign Language (TOEFL), The International English Language Testing System (Academic) (IELTS) or International Test of English Proficiency Exam (Academic) (iTEP), or meet one of the qualifying exceptions (see below).